Working as a TV production assistant is the first step on the ladder for a career in the television industry. You need to be able to

 TV Production Assistant Resume Questions

-Rather than an objective statement, you should focus on a summary of qualifications.
+Rather than a resume objective, you should focus on a summary of qualifications.
 Objective statements are no longer used save for in limited instances, such as for entry-level candidates seeking their first job.
 Even then, an objective would blend what the candidate seeks with the candidate’s strongest talents.

 For more senior jobseekers, instead deliver a summary statement that presents a clear value proposition.
 Reference our TV production assistant resume sample for an example, but in general your summary should describe your greatest strengths in impactful language.
 Keep your summary to no more than three sentences, and align it with the needs of your target jobs.